Spring 2025 Schedule

 UMass Amherst

-[Canceled] Exploring the Galactic Core: The mysteries of Sagittarius A* - our supermassive black hole
+[CANCELED] Exploring the Galactic Core: The mysteries of Sagittarius A* - our supermassive black hole

 Host: Ting-Wen Lan